TheHugeManatee/EZTRT/README.md

 Currently tested on Windows (MSVC 2017), TensorRT 7.0, CUDA 10.2.
 Other platforms may work.

 ## Usage
-After `make` and `make install`, import in your cmake-based project with
+After `make` and `make install` (or the windows equivalent, for example running the INSTALL target in VS), import in your own cmake-based project with
 ```CMake
     find_package(eztrt REQUIRED)
     target_link_libraries(your-project eztrt::eztrt)